 Contact a Medical Malpractice Attorney

 Before meeting with a medical malpractice attorney for a free consultation, you need to gather medical information to help them better assess your case.
 You need to gather:

 - Names of the physicians and medical professionals that you feel are responsible for your condition or injury

 - Medical payments or bills associated with the injury

 Also, you will need to understand the statute of limitations for Kentucky.
 The state requires that you file a malpractice claim within one year of the date of the act or omission that caused your condition or injury.
 Regardless of whether or not your claim is valid, it must be filed within that limitation or you will not be able to collect compensation.

 Meet with a Louisville Medical Malpractice Attorney Today

 An attorney can determine if your medical malpractice case has merit.
 Because malpractice claims are inherently complicated, it is best that you speak to an attorney before assuming you have a valid claim.
 Gladstein Law Firm, PLLC can meet with you today with no charge to discuss your case.
-Call us at 800-991-0474 or schedule a consultation online to get started.
+Call us today or schedule a consultation online to get started.